Advertisement

 implant.
 Image courtesy

-The insertion of saline (salt-water filled) implants is usually a two-part procedure.
+The insertion of breast implants is usually a two-part procedure.
 The first implant operation involves placing a tissue expander in the intended breast area beneath the skin and chest muscle.
 The tissue expander is similar to a balloon, and the surgeon will fill the expander with salt-water solution periodically (usually once a week).
 The procedure to insert the tissue expander into the breast area typically takes about forty-five minutes.
-After the skin has sufficiently stretched, the surgeon will replace the tissue expander with a permanent saline implant, usually three to four months after the first implant surgery.
+After the skin has sufficiently stretched, the surgeon will replace the tissue expander with a permanent implant, usually three to four months after the first implant surgery.
 Occasionally, a woman will not need a tissue expander.
 If this is the case, then the surgeon will proceed directly to permanent implant surgery.
-Approximately 50% of saline implants need some type of modification or replacement after five or ten years.
+Approximately 50% of implants need some type of modification or replacement after five or ten years.

 Muscle flap procedures take much longer than implant operations, lasting about four to five hours, and patients typically stay in the hospital three to four days, compared to one day with the implant operation.
 Though the recovery is slower, the breast usually looks and feels more natural to most women.